+For direct air capture projects or for hydrogen used as a transportation fuel, low-CI electricity must meet the following criteria:

+The low-CI electricity must be supplied to the grid within the local balancing authority where the electricity is consumed or delivered to that local balancing authority without substitution consistent with the requirements of California Public Utilities Code section 399.16, subdivision (b)(1).

+The pathway holder or the project operator must be the first contracted entity for procuring the low-CI electricity.

+Low-CI electricity must be supplied by new or expanded low-CI electricity that begins new or expanded production on or after January 1, 2022, or within three years of the start of the hydrogen production facility or direct air capture project, whichever is later.

+Such book-and-claim accounting for low-CI electricity may span only one quarter.
+If a low-CI electricity quantity (and all associated environmental attributes, including a beneficial CI) is supplied to the grid in the first calendar quarter, the quantity claimed for LCFS reporting in the same calendar quarter.
+After that period is over, any unmatched low-CI electricity quantities expire for the purposes of LCFS reporting.

+Any renewable energy certificates or other environmental attributes associated with the energy are not issued credits or claimed produced, or are retired and not claimed under any other voluntary or mandatory program with the exception of the federal RFS, incentives under the Infrastructure Investments and Jobs Act or the Inflation Reduction Act, and the market-based compliance mechanism set forth in title 17, California Code of Regulations Chapter 1, Subchapter 10, article 5 (commencing with section 95800).

 Book-and-Claim Accounting for Pipeline-Injected Biomethane Used as a Transportation Fuel or to Produce Hydrogen.
 Indirect accounting may be used for RNG used as a transportation fuel or to produce hydrogen for transportation purposes (including hydrogen that is used in the production of a transportation fuel), provided the conditions set forth below are met:

 RNG injected into the common carrier pipeline in North America (and thus comingled with fossil natural gas) can be reported as dispensed as bio-CNG, bio-LNG, or bio-L-CNG, or as an input to hydrogen production, without regards to physical traceability.
 Entities may report natural gas as RNG within only a three-quarter time span.
 If a quantity of RNG (and all associated environmental attributes, including a beneficial CI) is pipeline-injected in the first calendar quarter, the quantity claimed for LCFS reporting must be matched to natural gas sold in California as RNG no later than the end of the third calendar quarter.
 After that period is over, any unmatched RNG quantities expire for the purpose of LCFS reporting.